Experience Counts

 Strengthen Downtown and Seven Hills Business Districts

-We need to protect our sales-tax generating business core, both our tourist dependent businesses in our historical downtown and local serving businesses in Seven Hills.
+We need to protect our sales tax generating business core, both our tourist dependent businesses in our historical downtown and local serving businesses in Seven Hills.
 Sales tax accounts for over 40% of our revenues and pays for our police, fire protection and Public Works.
 As a City Council member, I will do everything in my power to work with the business community to improve the economic vitality of our downtown and Seven Hills.

 Stabilize City Staff